elasticsearchfr/hands-on/README.md

 We fix the previous test.
 We should get more than 0 beer.

-### Text Query - textSearch()
+### Match Query - textSearch()

 We can search for HEINEKEN or HeiNEken in brand field.
 We should get more than 0 beer.

-What is the main difference between term and text queries?
+What is the main difference between term and match queries?

 ### Query String Query - queryStringSearch()